mr-falcon2/mr-falcon2/README.md

 - 👋 Hi, I’m @premsai
 - 👀 I’m interested in fullstack webdevelopment
-- 🌱 I’m currently learning fullstack webdevelopment
+- 🌱 I’m currently learning fullstack webdeveloper and JAVA Programmer
 - 💞️ I’m looking to collaborate on team
 - 📫 How to reach me @prem_sai__1 insta
 - www.linkedin.com/in/premsai-reddy-bb06a7249 (LINKEDIN)